kohana/core/guide/kohana/tutorials/error-pages.md

-# Friendly Error Pages <small>written by <a href="http://mathew-davies.co.uk./">Mathew Davies</a></small>
+# Friendly Error Pages

-By default Kohana 3 doesn't have a method to display friendly error pages like that seen in Kohana 2; In this short guide I will teach you how it is done.
+By default Kohana 3 doesn't have a method to display friendly error pages like that seen in Kohana 2; In this short guide you will learn how it is done.

 ## Prerequisites

 You will need `'errors' => TRUE` passed to `Kohana::init`.
 This will convert PHP errors into exceptions which are easier to handle.

-## 1. A Custom Exception

-First off, we are going to need a custom exception class.
-This is so we can perform different actions based on it in the exception handler.
-I will talk more about this later.

-_classes/http\_response\_exception.php_

-	<?php defined('SYSPATH') or die('No direct access');

-	class HTTP_Response_Exception extends Kohana_Exception {}

-## 2. An Improved Exception Handler
+## 1. An Improved Exception Handler

 Our custom exception handler is self explanatory.